-There are still several MAS freshman advising seminars open to any freshman, and you are still welcome to take undergraduate subjects in MAS, or to do a UROP here.
-Unfortunately, because of limited space, we can't let non-MAS freshmen into our special physics and chemistry sections at the present time.
+The is still the possibility of being advised by an MAS freshman advisor, and you are still welcome to take undergraduate subjects in MAS, or to do a UROP here.
+Unfortunately, because of limited space, we typically can't let non-MAS freshmen into MAS.110.

 How does advising work?

 It's not mandatory to have an MAS freshman advisor, but MAS offers traditional (non-seminar) advisors as well as an advising seminar.
 We encourage anyone likely to sign up for the program to select an MAS advising option as part of the advising selection process.

 I have a question not on this list.